raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_3.md

 ### Applications

 There are a lot of applications that are installed in the Kit OS - take a moment to explore the start menu in the top-left corner.
-Can you find the following applications?
+How many apps can you see?

 ![Screenshot showing the location of the start menu in the top left-hand corner](images/os_22-23_programming-apps.jpg)

+--- task ---
+Familiarise yourself with the KitOS by finding the apps below.
+--- /task---

 --- collapse ---
 ---